Tony Gordon: 2007–2010

 Tony begins a relationship with Carla, unaware she has romantic feelings for Liam.
 She breaks up with him in order to prove her feelings to Liam, but they later reconcile, becoming engaged.
 However, Rosie is aware of Carla and Liam's feelings for each other and tries to seduce Tony, but he makes it clear that he is not interested; so she shows him footage of Carla and Liam kissing the morning after their one-night stand.
 In revenge, he hires Jimmy as a hitman to kill Liam, running him over on Tony's stag night.
-A distraught Carla briefly leaves the country but marries Tony upon her return.
+A distraught Carla briefly leaves the country; but marries Tony upon her return.
 Upon discovery of Carla's affair with Liam, his widow Maria (Samia Ghadie) begins to suspect Tony's involvement in his death.
 She confides in Jed Stone, who threatens to go to the police.
 Tony strangles Jed and initially believes him to be dead.
 He plans to dispose of his body, initially concealing his body inside a clothing container in Underworld, but is shocked to discover that Jed is in fact, still alive when the staff return and hear him shouting for help.
-He offers him a new flat in Wigan and £3,000 to leave the area and keep his secret.
+He offers him a new flat in Wigan and £3,000 as hush money to leave Weatherfield and keep quiet.
 Maria begins a vendetta against Tony but he attempts to depict Maria as mentally unstable, raising Carla's suspicions in the process.
 When Carla eventually confronts Tony and demands the truth, she tells Tony that she loved Liam more than him, and Tony admits to having him killed.
 Carla escapes and flees to Los Angeles.
 Tony has a short-lived relationship with hairdresser Natasha Blakeman (Rachel Leskovac).
 Maria begins to soften towards Tony when she finds him at Liam's grave.
 They become friends, and Tony supports her during her pregnancy and delivers her son, who she names Liam Anthony; his forename in honour of his late father and middle name as a tribute to Tony.
 Liam's parents disapprove of the developing relationship, leading Tony to threaten that if they do not leave Maria alone, they will never see their grandson again.
 Eventually, the relationship becomes romantic and Maria and Tony become engaged.
 Carla returns to Weatherfield, and instructs Tony to sell his shares in Underworld to her and leave the country; or she will tell the police what he did.
 Tony hires Jimmy to kill her but changes his mind at the last moment.
 Carla escapes from Jimmy by knocking him unconscious but Tony makes her think she has murdered him, leading them to call a temporary truce.
-Carla then leaves the country again.
+Carla then leaves the country yet again.